mgolokhov/mgolokhov.github.io/processes_and_threads.md

 AsyncTask tied to the lifecycle of its process, as the result can post results to the destroyed activity/fragment.

-The task can be executed only once or you'll get an exception.
+As well as Thread cannot be reused after the job is completed, AsyncTask is one-shot task or you'll get an exception.

 AsyncTask.cancel() doesn't kill the Thread with no regard for the consequences.
 All it does is set the AsyncTask to a “cancelled” state.
 It's up to the developer of AsyncTask to adhere cancel state.